 A Review of Salt Lake’s City Creek Center

-by Daniel R, March 29th
+by Nelson James, March 29th

 The new City Creek Center in downtown Salt Lake City opened on March 22nd last week but since I was otherwise engaged in Florida at the ISA Expo, I haven’t been able to see the new $1.5 billion dollar redevelopment for myself.
 The project has been getting national attention.
 Erin Harper at the Huffington Post went so far as to ask the question if it was sexy (full article), a term not usually associated with Utah.
 So this week, I was on a mission.
 Not only to take in the massive 700,000 square foot complex, but to see how a brand new development like City Creek uses signage.